 TIP: Standard practice for tipping is 10-20%, dependent on your satisfaction of the service.

-RELATED >> How Do I Tip in Hawaii?
+RELATED >> How Do You Tip in Hawaii?

-Use Uber or Lyft to:
+9. Uber or Lyft

 TIP: Set up your Uber and Lyft accounts and get familiar with the app before landing in Hawaii.
 Hawaii Admirer fans who are new to Uber or Lyft can use the following Promo Codes for first-ride discounts.
 Uber: k6863 Lyft: ASHLEE538536

 Yelp helps people find great local businesses thanks to users who provide helpful reviews.
-This app is popular across Hawaii making it a fabulous resource to find just about anything you are looking for.
+This app is popular in Hawaii making it a fabulous resource to find just about anything you’re looking for.
+It’s the perfect app for searching and locating highly-rated restaurants, checking out photos of dishes and the menu to help you choose what to order and to find specific businesses e.g spas, hairdressers, coffee shops and more.
+There’s also an event listing for what’s on.
+Apple | Google (Free app)

 TIP: Inspect the businesses Yelp profile for Check-in Offers!
 Check-in on the Yelp app and show the wait staff to access the discount.